AspectOfJerry/DiscordBot-OBSOLETE/SECURITY.md

 ## Supported Versions

-The most recent version will always have the most updated packages.
-Older versions' security vulnerabilities WILL NOT get pacthed.
+The most recent version will always have the most up to date packages.
+Older versions' security vulnerabilities will not get pacthed.

 ## Reporting a Vulnerability